 8:00 am & 10:00 am

 Children’s Chapel, ages 3 to 6 provides worship and learning opportunities for our youngest church members.
-Children ages 3 to 6 are welcomed (for a short time) to the Chapel room during church services, which is located on the lower level in the rear of the church.
+Children ages 3 to 6 are welcomed to the Smith room during church services, which is located on the lower level in the rear of the church.
 Stories, activities and discussions that children can enjoy support the lessons, scriptures, and sermon for the day.
 Children learn songs and prayers, and are introduced to the routine of a service.
 The goal of Children’s Chapel is to facilitate learning and understanding while cultivating curiosity and an interest in faith.
 Children are accompanied back to the main service in time to offer peace to their families and church members.

 Godly Play is for children age 3 (able to say goodbye to parents at the classroom door, toilet trained, and able to sit for a story) through grade 5.
 This outstanding religious education curriculum tells the Biblical story in its purest form: face to face and heart to heart to a listening circle of children.
 Montessori-based, Godly Play uses beautiful hands-on materials and simple, elegant language to make stories understandable to even the youngest child.
 In Godly Play, children of all ages learn the Christian story in a way they understand and find personally meaningful.
 It invites listening children to connect these stories with their personal experience through open-ended questions and creative arts.
 In this way, Godly Play invites children into a direct experience of the Christian story.